xuanhe99/bird_flying/README.md

   <br>
   - left wing should rotate along top right corner(100% 0)
   - right wing should rotate along top left corner(0 0)
-- The wind can be defined individually in 3d space by using *tansform: trnaslate3d(x, y, z)*.
+- The wind can be defined individually in 3d space by using *transform: translate3d(x, y, z)*.

 ------
 ![fly Bird](/flyBird_Animation.gif)